vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 of cultural nuances in order to make a business break out of its regional sandbox__ to serve a much larger market.
-Quite frankly, investors have to acknowledge that their investment is likelier to produce the next regional big thing rather than the _"next big thing"_ thus setting a glass ceiling to cap that number that an investor may be willing to part with.
+Quite frankly, investors have to acknowledge that their investment is likelier to produce the next regional big thing as opposed to than the _"next big thing"_ thus setting a glass ceiling to cap that number that an investor may be willing to part with.

-Europe has a good number of government grants that entrepreneurs can take advantage of to advance their business and this often against terms that will not require one to relinquish control of their company.
+Europe has a good number of government grants that entrepreneurs can take advantage of to advance their business though and this often against favorable terms that make no requirement of relinquishing control of the company.
 The application procedures are at times strenuous but venture capital wasn't particularly known for being easy so perhaps this evens out.
-The numbers involved are vastly different, but then again European salaries are considerably lower to American salaries (sometimes at a factor 2 for tech talent) so there is some room to get interesting ideas off the ground.
+The numbers involved are vastly different, but then again European salaries are considerably lower to American salaries (sometimes at a factor 2 for tech talent) so there are some options to get interesting ideas off the ground.
 The real problem exists with high-tech ventures that have considerable start-up costs.
-Platform companies can be built in garages or dorm-rooms, but device development often requires facilities that are escorted by bills that are challenging to foot with the funds of grant programs.
-In this case, you better have decent connections to find yourself a venture capital fund that has the guts to help you along the way.
+After all, platform companies can be built in garages or dorm-rooms, but device development often requires facilities, tooling costs or material purchases in bulk that are escorted by bills that are challenging to foot with the funds of grant programs.
+In this case, you better have decent connections to find yourself a large enough angel or a venture capital fund that has the guts to help you along the way.

 [bbenz]: www.cicero.de/kapital/bertha-benz-die-erste-frau-am-steuer/41482